Pravar007/Pravar-BlueStamp-Portfolio/index.md

 KS0428 Keyestudio Mini Tank Robot v2.0 for Arduino.pdf : Assembly Guide for mini tank Lesson 6 - Assembly The Robot20230316.pdf : Assembly guide for robotic arm
-Servo_ctrl.ino : experimental code to control servos using different types of functions
+Servo_ctrl.ino : experimental code to control servos using different types of functions Tank Body : The CAD model for the outer shell of the tank covering the tank tracks Tank Trailer : The CAD model for the trailer arm that attaches the robotic arm platform to the tank